 - Acceptance of and respect for diversity is required.

 - There may be greater consequences for inappropriate behaviour.

 The severity and frequency of unacceptable conduct as well as the age and maturity of students is considered in determining appropriate disciplinary action:

 - responses to unacceptable conduct are pre-planned, fair, and consistent, while reflective of the particular circumstances of each individual case.

 - disciplinary action, wherever possible, is preventive and restorative, rather than merely punitive.

 - students, as often as possible, are encouraged to participate in the development of meaningful consequences for violations of the established code of conduct.

-School administrators and counsellors may have a responsibility to advise other parties of serious breaches of the code of conduct For example:
+School staff may have a responsibility to advise other parties of serious breaches of the code of conduct.
+For example:

 - parents/guardians of student offender(s) — where deemed necessary.